Sallie-Anne Huckstepp

-Sallie-Anne Huckstepp (nee Krivoshow, 12 December 1954 – 6 February 1986) was an Australian writer, sex worker and whistleblower, who was the victim of a homicide.
-She came to attention in 1981 for speaking out about police corruption in Sydney, Australia.
+Sallie-Anne Huckstepp (née Krivoshow, 12 December 1954 – 6 February 1986) was an Australian writer, sex-worker and whistle blower, who was the victim of an underworld homicide.
+She came to attention in 1981 for speaking out about police corruption in Sydney.
 Huckstepp's murder remains unsolved.

 Life

-Huckstepp was born as Sallie-Anne Krivoshow into a middle class Jewish family and attended Dover Heights High School and Moriah College in Sydney.
-She left school at the age of 17 and married Bryan Huckstepp.
-After travelling to Kalgoorlie, Western Australia, her husband trafficked her into prostitution to help support his heroin addiction.
-They later returned to Sydney, where Huckstepp continued to be prostituted, eventually developing a heroin habit of her own.
+Huckstepp was born as Sallie-Anne Krivoshow into a middle-class Jewish family and attended Dover Heights High School and Moriah College in Sydney.
+She left school at the age of 15 and married Bryan Huckstepp three years later.
+After travelling to Kalgoorlie, Western Australia.
+They later returned to Sydney, where Huckstepp continued to work as a sex-worker, eventually developing a heroin habit of her own.

 In 1981, Huckstepp met and began a relationship with Warren Lanfranchi.
 Lanfranchi was a heroin dealer and standover man who worked with Neddy Smith.
 In June 1981, Lanfranchi allegedly robbed a Sydney heroin dealer and later fired shots at a young policeman.
-In Neddy: the Life and Crimes of Arthur Stanley Smith, Smith claims that Lanfranchi asked him to negotiate a payment with then-Detective Sergeant Roger Rogerson to escape being charged with the shooting.
+In Neddy: the Life and Crimes of Arthur Stanley Smith, Smith claims that Lanfranchi asked him to negotiate a payment with Detective Sergeant Roger Rogerson to escape being charged with the shooting.

 Smith claims that Rogerson had instructed him to drive Lanfranchi to a meeting with him and to disarm him in the car.
 Rogerson took 18 police officers with him to the meeting.
 He claims that he was attempting to arrest Lanfranchi on suspicion of five bank robberies.
 At the meeting in Dangar Place, Chippendale, Rogerson shot and killed Lanfranchi.
-During the inquest into Lanfranchi's death, Rogerson claimed self defence.
+During the inquest into Lanfranchi's death, Rogerson claimed self-defense.
 He was supported at the inquest by Smith and other police officers who were called as witnesses.

 The inquest found that on the balance of probabilities, Rogerson had been trying to arrest Lanfranchi, but refused to find he had acted in self defence.
 The matter went to the Supreme Court and was the subject of investigations by the New South Wales Ombudsman and Internal Affairs.
 No action was brought against Rogerson, and he was exonerated and commended for bravery.

 On 15 July 1981, Huckstepp, accompanied by her father, Jack Krivoshow, and a legal-aid solicitor, went to the New South Wales Police Headquarters in College Street, Darlinghurst, where she met with Detective Inspector Ralph and Detective Reith of the New South Wales Police Internal Affairs Branch.
 She made the following statement which eventually helped lead to the Independent Commission Against Corruption and the Wood Royal Commission: